Skip to main content

 Why Is Jan AI Best for Desktop Users?

-Jan AI is a desktop app (Windows, macOS) that bundles model management, inference, and chat into one offline application -- no server or Docker setup needed.
+Jan AI is a desktop app (Windows, macOS, Linux) that bundles model management, inference, and chat into one offline application -- no server or Docker setup needed.
 It is similar to LM Studio but with stronger offline support and a community-driven approach.

 Key features:

-- GPU and CPU fallback: Automatically uses GPU if available, falls back to CPU.
+• GPU and CPU fallback: Automatically uses GPU if available (including AMD ROCm/HIP acceleration on Linux, added in v0.8.2), falls back to CPU.

 Jan is best for non-technical users who want a polished desktop app.
-As of April 2026, it is gaining traction as a LM Studio alternative with stronger community support.
+As of July 2026, Jan AI has 41,000+ GitHub stars and full native support on Windows, macOS, and Linux -- it is a mature LM Studio alternative with strong community support.

 โ€ข๐Ÿ“Œ Key Point: Jan AI stores models at ~/jan/models -- separate from Ollama's model cache.
 If you use both, downloaded models are not shared and disk usage doubles for any model used in both apps.